XAnshumanX/XAnshumanX/README.md

 Hi, I’m Anshuman Chawhan,
-An innovative Data Scientist with a strong foundation in Python, SQL, Excel, Tableau, and Power BI.
+An innovative Data Science enthusisiast with a strong foundation in Python, SQL, Excel, Tableau, and Power BI.

 Passionate about transforming raw data into actionable insights, I bring a methodical approach to problem-solving and a commitment to leveraging data to drive strategic business decisions.